 I recommend using a Himalayan salt, or this salt from Redmond Life Real Salt:

-This salt is from Utah, and from an ancient underground salt deposit.
-This means it is from a prehistoric ocean, which is free of the modern day pollutants that are in our seas and sea salt as well.
+This salt is found in Utah, in an ancient underground salt deposit.
+This means it is from a prehistoric ocean, and free from modern-day pollutants.

 Wear Breathable, Loose Clothing